fennel-ai/client/docs/pages/concepts/source.md

 * `Dict[T]` matches any dictionary from strings to values of type T.
 * `Option[T]` matches if either the value is `null` or if its non-null value matches type T. Note that `null` is an invalid value for any non-Option types.
+* `struct` is similar to dataclass in Python or struct in compiled languages and matches JSON data with appropriate types recursively.
 * `datetime` matching is a bit more flexible to support multiple common data formats to avoid bugs due to incompatible formats.
 Fennel is able to safely parse datetime from all the following formats.